This post may contain affiliate links. Please read my disclosure policy.

 We’re obsessed with this tasty salad!
-This healthy gyro salad with spiced chicken meatballs and chopped fresh vegetables makes a perfect low-carb, gluten-free or ketogenic main dish.
+This healthy gyro salad with spiced chicken meatballs, chopped fresh vegetables and lemony tahini dressing makes a perfect low-carb, gluten-free or ketogenic main dish.

-This chicken gyro salad celebrates the fantastic flavors of a Greek gyro sandwich, only lightened-up and made into a salad.
+This chicken gyro salad celebrates the fantastic flavors of a Greek gyro sandwich, only lightened-up and made into a salad, one of our favorite meatball dinner ideas!

 It’s a super-tasty meal-in-one salad I’ve been happily enjoying as a complete meal these days.
 And the bonus is that it’s so easy to put together, especially if you make a batch of the meatballs ahead of time.